ResidenciaTICBrisa/03_Robotica/ros1/installing-precompiled-packages.md

 ROS1 currently packages the ROS ecosystem for the following combinations of operating systems and architectures:

 - Ubuntu 20.04 LTS (focal)
     - amd64
         - ros-noetic-ros-base
         - ros-noetic-desktop
         - ros-noetic-desktop-full
     - arm64
         - ros-noetic-ros-base
         - ros-noetic-desktop
         - ros-noetic-desktop-full
     - armhf
         - ros-noetic-ros-base
         - ros-noetic-desktop
+- Debian 10 (buster)
+    - amd64
+        - ros-noetic-ros-base
+        - ros-noetic-desktop
+        - ros-noetic-desktop-full
+    - arm64
+        - ros-noetic-ros-base
+        - ros-noetic-desktop

 If you're on a unsopported operating system or architecture, it will be necessary to compile the ROS1 ecosystem.